ceshine/ceshine-hugo/content/post/20251221-pyo3-levenshtein-distance/index.md

 }
 ```

-A side effect of incorporating the `rayon` crate and interacting with the Python GIL (Global Interpreter Lock) is that the `cargo test` command now requires a Python interpreter to be installed.
+A side effect of incorporating the `rayon` crate and interacting with the Python GIL (Global Interpreter Lock) is that the `cargo test` command now requires a Python interpreter and its dev headers.

-I created a shell script, [run-cargo-tests.sh](https://github.com/ceshine/pyo3-Levenshtein/blob/0.3.0/run-cargo-tests.sh), to determine the paths to the Python interpreter and its library directory, set the appropriate environment variables, and run `cargo test`.
+I created a shell script, [run-cargo-tests.sh](https://github.com/ceshine/pyo3-Levenshtein/blob/0.3.0/run-cargo-tests.sh), to determine the paths to the Python interpreter and the Python library directory, set the appropriate environment variables, and run `cargo test`.
 You should run the script in your CI environment (continuous integration) instead of running `cargo test` directly.

 The parallelism provided by the `rayon` crate is highly efficient.
-With a 12-thread pool—which, in theory, uses all hyperthreads on the six performance cores of my Core i5-13500 CPU.
-I see about a 6× speedup compared to the single-threaded version (6.5 ms vs. 40 ms).
+With a 12-thread pool, which in theory uses all hyperthreads on the six performance cores of my Core i5-13500 CPU, I see about a 6× speedup compared to the single-threaded version (6.5 ms vs. 40 ms).
 This suggests there is very little overhead.

+The benchmarking code for the multi-threaded implementation is available at [benchmarking/benchmarks_multi.py](https://github.com/ceshine/pyo3-Levenshtein/blob/0.3.0/benchmarking/benchmarks_multi.py).

 ## Python Type Stubs

-To provide typing information to Python type-checkers, we need to convert the project from a pure-Rust layout to a mixed Rust/Python layout [5].
+To provide typing information to Python type checkers, we need to convert the project from a pure-Rust layout to a mixed Rust/Python layout [5].

 We need to create a Python package in `python/pyo3_levenshtein`, which will contain the following files: